JessieS444/learningPython/theBeginning1.md

 ### Running Scripts:
 - Text editors allow us space to write and edit code.
 GNU nano is a text editor.
 You write the code in a file.
 - Different colors in code is called "syntax highlighting."
 Syntax is the rules of the language (just like in non-coding languages).
-- <u>Script:</u> a program or sequence of instructions that is interpreted or carried out by another program rather than by the computer processor. (according to techtarget.com)
+- <ins>Script:</ins> a program or sequence of instructions that is interpreted or carried out by another program rather than by the computer processor. (according to techtarget.com)
     - <ins>Script:</ins> The file we are writing that the Python interpreter will use. (according to Treehouse)
     - Python programs are commonly called scripts. (according to realpython.com)
-- _String:_ a string is a sequence of characters encolsed between the quotation marks.
+- <ins>String:</ins> a string is a sequence of characters encolsed between the quotation marks.
 Example: "Hello, World." (according to emory.edu)
 - After writing code in a file, it is passed to a Python Interpreter, which reads it line by line and interpret the meaning from the written script.
 Then, it will perform the actions in the code or evaluate it.
-- <u>Interpreter:</u> The program that will read and execute our script.
+- <ins>Interpreter:</ins> The program that will read and execute our script.
-- <u>Console:</u> also known as a command prompt (Windows OS), powershell (Windows OS), terminal (Mac OS).
+- <ins>Console:</ins> also known as a command prompt (Windows OS), powershell (Windows OS), terminal (Mac OS).
 A tool that sends low level commands to your Operating System (macOS / Windows / Linux).

 ![image](https://github.com/JessieS444/learningPython/assets/157999229/3b1dc688-7843-4c6b-9b81-711958021abf)